USUAqForum/USUAqForum.github.io/README.md

 ## Important Notice for Potential Ukrainian Participains

 To be selected for presentations, participants from Ukraine [must submit the extended abstract](https://cmt3.research.microsoft.com/User/Login?ReturnUrl=%2FUSUAqForum2023) using [this LaTeX template](./surname_name.tex) **before July 7, 2023**.
-The abstracts will be published in an accompanying proceedings.
+The abstracts will be published in the accompanying proceedings.